Student Support Services

 Individualized Learning Provision (ILP) serves students who benefit from small group, individual instruction and flexible programming.

-Common services provided to students in the Intensive Learning Provision (ILP) include (but are not limited to): individualized reading or math interventions, functional academics; instruction in adaptive behavior skills and social skills, and emotional supports.
+Common services provided to students in the Individualized Learning Provision (ILP) include (but are not limited to): individualized reading or math interventions, functional academics; instruction in adaptive behavior skills and social skills, and emotional supports.
 The ILP provides a learning environment that balances rigor and support; with inclusive classroom settings whenever possible.

 Please contact our admissions team so we can discuss your specific situation.

 The Lower, Middle and Upper Schools all have counseling departments designed to serve and assist the unique needs at their campus.
 While addressing the academic, social, and emotional needs of students, counselors also act as a bridge between teachers and parents, working to create an environment where every student will have the tools they need to fulfill our school mission.
 The programs are preventative, collaborative, developmental and remedial in nature.

 Counselors work with students on a range of issues, for example: